Jorritboer/research_internship_report/report.typ

   Let $chi=((X_1,X_2), Sigma, delta, s)$ be a Büchi automaton.
 Then the behavior mappings $tr_1,tr_2$, which are the solution to the system of equations in @eq:traces coincide with the accepted language of $chi$: $tr(chi)=[tr_1,tr_2] dot.circle s (*) = "Lang"(chi)$.
 Where we interpret $s subset.eq X$ as $s: 1 -> cal(P)(X)$.
 ] <th>

-= Derivation of Coincidence Using Game Semantics
+= Derivation of Coincidence Using Game Semantics <sec:new>
 In this section we prove @th using game semantics and in a very pretty way.

 #definition[